 DISCHARGE means water or effluent released to a receiving waterbody.
-[Added per Planning Board 08-26-2008]

 DRIVEWAY means a PRIVATE ROAD which is intended to provide vehicular access from a public or private way to a parking space, garage, DWELLING or other structure.

 DWELLING means a structure or portion thereof which is used exclusively for human habitation.